School of Communication & Journalism

 COMM 5450 COMMUNICATION & IMMIGRATION (3) LEC.
 3. Pr.
 (CMJN 2100 or CMJN 2103) and (COMM 3600 or COMM 3603) and (COMM 3500 or COMM 3503) and (COMM 3510 or COMM 3513 or COMM 3610 or COMM 3613).
 History, theory, and concepts central to the study of immigration from a communication perspective.
 May count either COMM 5450 or COMM 5453.

 COMM 5470 HEALTH COMMUNICATION (3) LEC.
 3. Pr.
 (CMJN 2100 or CMJN 2103) and (COMM 3600 or COMM 3603) and (COMM 3500 or COMM 3503) and (COMM 3510 or COMM 3513 or COMM 3610 or COMM 3613).
-History, theory, and concepts central to the study and practice of health communication.
-May count either COMM 5470 or COMM 5473.
+Learn the basics of the health communication field.
+Students learn and discuss how communication affects health in diverse settings.

 COMM 5700 DISCOURSE IN SOCIAL LIFE (3) LEC.
 3. Pr.
-(CMJN 2100 or CMJN 2103) and (COMM 3500 or COMM 3503) and (COMM 3600 or COMM 3603) and (COMM 3510 or COMM 3513 or COMM 3610 or COMM 3613). and Declared major in AGCO, COMM, JRNL, PRCM, MDIA, MDIV or Departmental approval.
-Examines the functions of language and social interaction as they reflect and shape our identity in various contexts.
-May count COMM 5700 or 5703 or 6700.
+(COMM 3500 or COMM 3503) and (COMM 3600 or COMM 3603) and (COMM 3510 or COMM 3513 or COMM 3610 or COMM 3613).
+Learn the forms and functions of language in social interaction as they reflect and influence our identity.

 COMM 6300 SEX, GENDER, AND SPORT (3) LEC.
 3. Focuses on sport, as a gendered institution.
 The course examines intersections of gender with age, sexual orientation, social class, gender identity, race and ethnicity and politics.